dotnet/designs/accepted/2020/net5/net5.md

     * `GetDotNetFrameworkName()` should continue to return what it does today – the long form of the target framework information, without platform information
-        * We should consider using `[Obsolete]` for `GetDotNetFrameworkName()`, and creating a new, separate API that always returns the short form and is more usefully named.
     * Add a new `GetPlatformName()` method which returns the long form of the platform information.
 This is similar in format to the `FrameworkName`, but does not include a "v" before the version.